Ed Horler

-Edward Bertie "Ed" Horler (born 22 September 1995) is an English field hockey player who plays as a forward for Wimbledon.
+Edward Bertie Horler (born 22 September 1995) is an English former field hockey player who played as a forward for England and Great Britain.

-Club career
+Biography

 Horler, educated at Millfield, started playing for Team Bath Buccaneers and represented England U-18s and U-21s.
 He has also played for Loughborough Students.
 He played club hockey in the Men's England Hockey League Premier Division for Wimbledon from 2017.

-He left England in July 2020 to play for Racing Club de Bruxelles in Belgium.
+He left England in July 2020 to play for Racing Club de Bruxelles in Belgium but returned to Wimbledon for the 2021/22 season and became the club captain.

+Horler retired after the 2025 season.